pattern

 a false reason or excuse given to justify an action or behavior, hiding the true motive behind it

-Ex: The company used budgetary concerns as pretext to lay off employees , but the real motive was to increase profitability .
+Ex: The company used budgetary concerns as a pretext to lay off employees , but the real motive was to increase profitability .

 daily words